Turidus/MinecraftMapmaker-JediTion/resources/README.md

 In the third column you can modify the constrains under which the map will be generated.
 The field minY should be on the level where you plan to construct the map.
 It has to be smaller than 251 and at least 4 smaller than maxY.
 The field maxY should be as high as you can to prevent miscolored blocks.
 It has to be bigger than 4, smaller than 256 and at least 4 bigger than minY.
 The field maxS hast to bigger than 0.
-It limites the size of the generated maxS.
+It limits the size of the generated maxS.
 If you set it too low you have to import lots of schematics, if you set it too high, importing the schematics can choke or even outright crash your server (see About large images).